boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 https://pnpm.io/continuous-integration

 ## Consequences
 There's an initial ramp-up time to change to the suggested implementation.
 The largest time sink is adapting to our Docker setup.
 However, these tools, strategies, and changes are rather safe options, as not only prominent libraries and frameworks already use them, but my anecdotal experience with these was very positive.
 It also paves the way for leveraging next-generation bundlers (e.g. Turbopack, Rspcack, Rolldown, Farm, Mako, et al) once they mature, as these are designed to play rather well with commonly used JS tooling.
-Thus leaving a path for upgradeability in the mid-term.
+Thus leaving a path for upgradeability in the mid to long term.

 For newcomers, and developers who came from old standards: they only need to run the commands, then get acclimated if they desire to push for changes.